Em-kale/nvim/README.md

 Just my personal Nvim configuration - includes LSP, fuzzyfinder, undo tree, pretty colours, etc.

-Orginally based on the primeagen's nvim 0 to LSP guide (though it drifts, and the LSP configuration is probably very different).
+Orginally based on the primeagen's nvim 0 to LSP guide (though it drifts, and the LSP configuration is probably entirely different).